alejandrochang/StudyGuideNotes/algorithms.md

 ### What is the difference between Memoization and Tabulation?
-Memoization is building a lookup table for recursion form the top up, while tabulation builds from the bottom up.
+Memoization is building a lookup table for recursion from the top down, while tabulation builds from the bottom up.
 Memoization builds a table as calls are made, while tabulation builds a table before calls are made.

 ### Why is memoization helpful?